Category: Business CentralRead time: 6 MinsPublished on: 14 Nov 2025

 • When a business user plans to manufacture a product for a particular location on a certain date, the user will create a production order in Business Central.

-• During the refreshing of components, the system will prompt an indication if we don’t have sufficient components to meet the production demand.
+• During the refreshing of components, the system will prompt an indication if you don’t have sufficient components to meet the production demand.

 • On the given date, the raw components availability is calculated based on the Inbound and outbound transactions (open sales orders, purchase orders, and any other work orders that are consuming the same raw material).